LIVazquezS/Asparagus/docs/source/about.rst

 all the different parts of the process of creating a potential energy surface with machine learning that have been separately developed in our research group for the last few years.

 Why are we lying?
-It is called Asparagus because Kai does not like Asparagus.
+It is called Asparagus because Kai does not like Asparagus and Luis likes to make bad jokes.

 ---------------------------------
 What can Asparagus do?